Excursions

 Telluride Ski

-TELLURIDE RESORT, SAN JUAN MOUNTAINS
+TELLURIDE SKI RESORT, SAN JUAN MOUNTAINS

 Lift Tickets

-Click the link to get to the Telluride Ski Resort Online Store, then on the calendar, select the first day that want to use your lift ticket.
-If you want to ski more than one day, enter the first day you wish to ski, then in the box, below the calendar, select how many days you'll need a ticket.
+Click the link to get to the Telluride Ski Resort Online Store, then on the calendar, select the first day that you want to use your lift ticket.
+If you want to ski more than one day, enter the first day you wish to ski, then in the box below the calendar, select how many days you'll need a ticket.

 Lift tickets can be picked up at these locations: